neilblom/wordlist-writer/docs/PRD.md

 13. Summary
 This PRD defines the complete product vision, scope, architecture, and constraints for WordList Writer.
 It is the single source of truth for all future development.

-Documentation Formatting Standard:
+Documentation Formatting Reminder
-All documentation updates must use plain GitHub-Flavored Markdown (GFM) with:
+All documentation updates must follow this formatting standard:
-* Asterisk bullets
-* ASCII-only characters
-* No Unicode hyphens or arrows
+* Use plain text section titles (for example: 2.
+Product Overview)
+* Use asterisks (*) for bullet points
-* No blank lines inside lists
+* Do not insert blank lines inside bullet lists
+* Use ASCII-only characters (no Unicode hyphens, arrows, or punctuation)
+* Avoid Markdown headings (#) unless verified safe
-* No code fences unless required
+* Avoid fenced code blocks unless absolutely necessary
-This ensures consistent rendering across GitHub.
+* Keep numbered workflows in Step format (Step 1, Step 2, Step 3) to prevent GitHub auto-renumbering This ensures consistent rendering across GitHub and prevents formatting breakage.